 With respect to the FIT and microFIT programs, the ministry is responsible for:

-Ontario Ministry of the Environment and Ontario Ministry of Natural Resources
+Ontario Ministry of the Environment and Climate Change and Ontario Ministry of Natural Resources and Forestry

-The Ministry of the Environment and Ministry of Natural Resources are responsible for the new renewable energy approval to connect renewable energy projects to the grid more efficiently and more quickly.
+The Ministry of the Environment and Climate Change and the Ministry of Natural Resources and Forestry are responsible for the new renewable energy approval to connect renewable energy projects to the grid more efficiently and more quickly.
 The renewable energy approval consolidates previous provincial and municipal approval processes under a number of pieces of legislation, including the Environmental Protection Act, the Ontario Water Resources Act and the Planning Act.

-All FIT projects and some microFIT projects will require a renewable energy approval.
-Please visit the Ministry of the Environment's website at www.ene.gov.on.ca for more information.
+FIT and microFIT projects may require a renewable energy approval.
+Please visit the Ministry of the Environment and Climate Change's website at www.ontario.ca/ministry-environment-and-climate-change for more information.